User experience (UX) designers create accessible, aesthetically appealing and meaningful applications and websites that

 - media technology

-Your chance of work will increase with a relevant discipline that includes design, computing, apps development or digital media and technology options are particularly useful when looking for work.
-However, if you are self-taught and competent in HTML and software used in UX work, a relevant degree is less of an asset.
+Degree subjects that include design, computing, apps development or digital media and technology options are particularly useful when looking for work.
+However, if you're self-taught and competent in HTML and software used in UX work, a relevant degree may be less important.